A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction: Problem Statement

-After the fourth round has been provided as input to the input nodes, the output of the recurrent layer is forwarded to the evaluation layer and passed through a Max function.
-Subsequently, the neural decoder outputs a single binary result, 0 or 1, indicating whether a logical error has occurred at the end of the QEC rounds (Fig.~\ref{fig:RNN}(d)).
-We note that in general for multi-label classification the number of output nodes are the same as the number of classes, which is what we used.
-However since the decoder problem is a binary classification, one output node would suffice.
+After the fourth round has been provided to the input nodes, the output of the recurrent layer is forwarded to the output layer and passed through a threshold function.
+Subsequently, the neural decoder outputs a single binary result, \num{0} or \num{1}, indicating whether a logical error has occurred at the end of the \ac{QEC} rounds (see Fig.~\ref{fig:RNN}(d)).

-\subsection{Memristive neural decoder}
+\subsection{Memristive Neural Decoder}

 We present a memristive electronic circuit to implement the neural decoder architecture discussed above, where the parameters of the neural network are stored in crossbar arrays of TiO$_x$ resistive memory.
-The memristive neural decoder (MND) architecture is shown in Fig.~\ref{fig:RNN}(c).
-It comprises two distinct resistive memory arrays, also called units: the recurrent unit, which maps the weights corresponding to the recurrent layer, and the evaluation unit, which maps the weights corresponding to the evaluation layer~\cite{Gokmen:2018}, in accordance with the architecture shown in Fig.~\ref{fig:RNN}(b).
-Between the two crossbars of memristive devices, we perform an analog-to-digital conversion to apply a numerical activation function.
-The output is then converted back into an analog signal, for example, in the form of a voltage pulse.
-Performing this step in the digital domain simplifies the circuit design by removing concerns about analog signal deterioration, as it offers full control over the shape of the signal sent into the second layer.
-The range and resolution of analog-to-digital converters (ADC) and digital-to-analog converters (DAC) is further discussed in Supplementary Information Note~2.
+The \ac{MND} architecture is shown in Fig.~\ref{fig:RNN}(c).
+It comprises two distinct memristor arrays: the recurrent array, which maps the weights corresponding to the recurrent layer, and the output array, which maps the weights corresponding to the output layer~\cite{Gokmen_2018}, in accordance with the architecture shown in Fig.~\ref{fig:RNN}(b).
+Input ports receive data from syndrome measurements in the form of voltage pulses.
+Between the two crossbars of memristive devices, we perform an analog-to-digital conversion to apply a digital \ac{ReLU} activation function.
+The output is then converted back into an analog signal in the form of a voltage pulse.
+Performing the activation function in the digital domain simplifies the circuit design by removing concerns about analog signal deterioration, as it offers full control over the shape of the signal sent into the second layer.
+The range and resolution of \ac{ADC} and \ac{DAC} is discussed in Supplementary Information Note~\ref{sec:note-non-idealities}.

-Input ports receive data from syndrome measurements in the form of electronic signals, which could be encoded in, for example, voltage pulse durations~\cite {Amirsoleimani:2020} or pulse amplitudes~\cite{Hu:2018}.
-Recurrence ports receive the routed-back, updated output from the recurrent unit at each cycle.
 Finally, the output port provides the binary classification result of the decoder, which determines the recovery operation to be applied to the surface code.